helio3197/awesome-books/README.md

 ## Acknowledgments

 - Thanks to Microverse for the guidelines.
-- Thanks to Miguel Fermín for collaborating on the project.
+- Thanks to Joaquín Garrido for collaborating on the project.

 ## 📝 License